manojkumardshenoy/mulder/Utils/EncodePointerLib/README.txt

 Instead the "stub" will look up the address of the actual function in the 'import address table' and then jump to that address.

 The import address table will be updated by the operating system's loader.
-This happens at load-time, not at compile-time!
+This happens at load-time, NOT at compile-time!

 So how can we eliminate DLL imports, such as "DecodePointer" without modifying the CRT ???